- Clinician Spotlight on Afni Shah-Hamilton

 Focuses on the opportunity for the podiatrist to develop a role in the cancer pathway – from detection through to treating patients during their anticancer therapies, rehabilitation post treatment or surgery and helping cancer survivors.
 Practical guidance is offered as part of Afni’s reflection from her both her experience and research.
 She rightly believes that podiatric oncology is another area where podiatrists can excel.
 The first article focuses on detection of benign and malignant tumours that can affect the foot.
 It should be appreciated that podiatry as a discipline is changing constantly and that medicine has to adapt with how health care professionals can support optimal patient management in an ever changing health economy with new priorities.
 (Editor)

-To download articles written by Afni Shah-Hamilton highlighted below in blue
+Download articles by Afni Shah-Hamilton in blue

 I just read your article about the role of the podiatrist in cancer care.
 I throughly enjoyed it